-Many people long to have a career in the Thoroughbred industry, but few make the dream a reality.
-Here are a few tips on getting into the business:
+Many people long to have a career in the thoroughbred industry.
+However, few make the dream a reality.
+Whether you are interested in jump racing or flat track racing, there are ways to get your foot into the tack room door.

 There are many different jobs available within the Thoroughbred industry at the track, on breeding farms, and in other related fields such as veterinary medicine, sales, transportation, and insurance.